icambridge-old/Autosmush/README.markdown

  * Pass the '-t' parameter to do a dry-run and see how much space you could be saving
  * Adds far future expiration header to each file
  * Prints a summary of total bytes saved when complete
+ * Creates a thumbnail
+ * Inserts into NexTGen Gallery Table

 REQUIREMENTS
 ------------

- * Requires PHP5 and php_curl extension.
+ * Requires PHP5 and php_curl extension and PDO MySQL extension.
  * Requires the [AWS SDK for PHP](http://aws.amazon.com/sdkforphp/).
 (Download and install instructions are located inside autosmush.)

 USAGE